gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 npm install --global gatsby-cli
 ```

-- We’re using the npm CLI to install the Gatsby CLI. `npm install` is the command used to install packages.
+- We’re using the npm CLI to install Gatsby CLI. `npm install` is the command used to install packages.
 - When installing npm packages, you can install them globally, or in a specific project.
 (We’ll learn about the latter, later).
 The `--global` flag signals that we want the first option, to install globally.
 This means our package will be available to us on our computer, outside of the context of a specific project.
 - `gatsby-cli` is the exact name our desired package is registered with on the [**npm registry**](https://www.npmjs.com/package/gatsby-cli).